 - Phase 1 completion report (Appendix 2)

 - Network Impact Report (Appendix 3)

 - Design Report Summary (Appendix 4)

 - Modification Application for Jordanthorpe site (Appendix 5)

 - Balance of Plant report (Appendix 6)

+- High Voltage Testing report (Appendix 7)

+- Design Intent Document (Appendix 8)

-These documents are shown in the indicated appendices to this report and together capture the detail of the project learning to date.
+These documents are shown in the indicated appendices to this report and together capture the detail of the project learning.
 A short summary of the contents of each is given below.